p2irc/deepplantphenomics/docs/Tutorial-Training-The-Leaf-Counter.md

 Depending on your task, you may have better results with larger or smaller networks.
 Don't assume that a large model is better, especially with small datasets!
 Try a few different configurations with different feature extractors (the convolutional layers and accompanying machinery) and classifiers (the fully connected layers).

-The `regularization_coefficient=0.0` arguments prevent the L2 weight decay from being applied to those layers.
+The `regularization_coefficient=0.0` arguments prevent the L2 weight decay from being applied to the convolutional layers and the output layer.

 ## Training